newrelic/nr-reports/README.md

 scan for template expressions and attempt to process them.

-That said, with the exception of template files with the extension `.md`, Reports passes the template file directly to the Nunjucks engine, and passes the output from the engine directly to a headless Chrome instance for rendering.
+That said, with the exception of template files with the extension `.md`, the reporting engine passes the template file directly to the Nunjucks engine.
 Template files with a `.md` extension are assumed to contain Markdown and are converted to HTML using [the `showdown` module](https://github.com/showdownjs/showdown) prior to being processed by the Nunjucks engine.